newecology/RetroCalc/README.md

 # RetroCalc

-A scalable, ASHRAE Level 2-compliant, energy/water modeling, and decarbonization software focused on retrofitting large multifamily buildings.
+A scalable, ASHRAE Level 2-compliant, energy, water, and decarbonization modeling software focused on retrofitting large multifamily buildings.

-# Background
+## Background

 RetroCalc, developed by New Ecology Inc. (NEI), is an innovative energy modeling tool designed specifically for decarbonizing multifamily buildings at scale.
 Drawing on NEI’s 25 years of experience in multifamily retrofits, RetroCalc combines detailed energy and water modeling with an intuitive, user- friendly functionality.
 This tool provides technical assistance (TA) providers with the rigorous energy and cost analysis needed to achieve successful decarbonization, without the time and complexity typically required by traditional modeling software.